 In the second half of 2020, Germany took over the Presidency of the EU Council.
 During the Presidency, one of the key objectives shall be to implement sustainability.

-The project NEXTdays - Young Consumers for Europe intends to make a contribution to this and to make European young peoples’ voices heard when expressing their ideas, opinions and interests concerning questions about the future consumer policy.
-As part of an open online consultation, young people from different European countries get the opportunity to identify together the most important aspects related to the sustainability goals like sustainable consumption and sustainable production patterns and climate protection measures.
-The emerging issues and questions will provide the basis for a youth conference, where 40 committed young people from different European countries discuss together how to implement the sustainability goals and set a European Youth Agenda for sustainable consumer policy.
-The young peoples’ key messages will be presented in a video at the “Consumer Days”, organized by the Federal Ministry of Justice and Consumer Protection within the framework of the EU Council Presidency.
-We cordially invite all interested young people to attend this youth conference and to vote the topics beforehand in our online consultation.
+The project NEXTdays - Young Consumers for Europe intended to make a contribution to this and to make European young peoples’ voices heard when expressing their ideas, opinions and interests concerning questions about the future consumer policy.
+As part of an open online consultation, young people from different European countries got the opportunity to identify together the most important aspects related to the sustainability goals like sustainable consumption and sustainable production patterns and climate protection measures.
+The emerging issues and questions provided the basis for a youth conference, where 40 committed young people from different European countries discussed together how to implement the sustainability goals and set a European Youth Agenda for sustainable consumer policy.
+The young peoples’ key messages were presented in a video at the “Consumer Days”, organized by the Federal Ministry of Justice and Consumer Protection within the framework of the EU Council Presidency.